MarvAmBass/docker-piwik/README.md

 ## Environment variables and defaults

 * __DH\_SIZE__
- * default: 512 fast but a bit unsecure. if you need more security just use a higher value
+ * default: 512 fast but a bit insecure. if you need more security just use a higher value
 * __PIWIK\_MYSQL\_HOST__
  * default: _mysql_
 * __PIWIK\_MYSQL\_PORT__